pelednoam/plank-you-very-much/tests.md

 **Summary:**

 *   Most core utilities, stores, and API routes (Fitbit, **Notifications**) have passing unit tests.
-*   Tests for `src/lib/auth.ts`, the NextAuth API route, all Components, and E2E flows are missing.
+*   Tests for authentication components (`SignInButton`, `SignOutButton`, `AuthButtons`), `src/lib/auth.ts`, the NextAuth API route, all other Components, and E2E flows are missing.
+*   The `plannerStore.test.ts` and `generatePlan.test.ts` tests need updates to cover the new adaptive logic functionality.

 ## Running Tests